metalbear-co/docs-configuration/configuration/options.md

 ### external\_proxy.log\_destination

-Set the log file destination for the external proxy.
+Set the log destination for the external proxy.

+1. If the provided path ends with a separator (`/` on UNIX, `\` on Windows), it will be treated as a path to directory where the log file should be created.
+2. Otherwise, if the path exists, mirrord will check if it's a directory or not.
+3. Otherwise, it will be treated as a path to the log file.

+mirrord will auto create all parent directories.

 Defaults to a randomized path inside the temporary directory.